open-neuroscience/FENS-2022/index.markdown

 The FabLab design and produces devices for Pasteur Researchers and help them develop their own prototypes to resolve research questions.
 The Institute Prototyping Hub, affiliated to the Technical Resources and Environment Department in the Technical Department is composed of the Fab Lab and the Prototyping Workshop.
 Our mission is to support scientists in their research and help them resolve technical issues.
 Using CAD (computer-aided design) and CAM (computer-aided manufacturing) software and mechanical elements we produce customed experimental systems using various materials (aluminium alloys, stainless steel, titanium, etc.).
 These components are manufactured in close collaboration with scientists to ensure they meet their needs.
-The Fab Lab at Institut Pasteur (FLIP) has tools including laser cutter, bead-blasting unit and 3D printers (FDM, SLA and DLP).</p><br/>
+The Fab Lab at Institut Pasteur (FLIP) has tools including laser cutter, bead-blasting unit and 3D printers (FDM, SLA and DLP).</p>
--	<strong>Eric Nicolau</strong>, Institut Pasteur<br/>
+-	<strong>Eric Nicolau</strong>, Institut Pasteur
 <br/><br/>

 - [Institut Pasteur CeRIS](https://openscience.pasteur.fr/):
 <img align="left" width="100" src="./assets/Logos/CeRIS.png"/>
 <p style='text-align: justify;'>
 The CeRIS (Centre de Ressourece en Information Scientifique) informs and advises on the goals and practices of the three major Open Science domains: Scientific Edition, sharing and documentation of Open Data, and evaluation of research standards.
-The CeRIS mission is to sensitise the scientific community on Open Science practices to answer national and international enquiries.</p><br/>
+The CeRIS mission is to sensitise the scientific community on Open Science practices to answer national and international enquiries.</p>
--	<strong>Fanny Sebire</strong>, Institut Pasteur<br/>
+-	<strong>Fanny Sebire</strong>, Institut Pasteur
 <br/><br/>

 · [TReND in Africa](https://trendinafrica.org/):
 <img align="left" width="100" src="./assets/Logos/TReND.png"/>
 <p style='text-align: justify;'>
 TReND is a charity supporting scientific capacity building across Africa.
-We run cutting edge biomedical training courses, provide universities with scientific equipment, run academic volunteering and outreach schemes, and support and work with African researchers.</p><br/>
+We run cutting edge biomedical training courses, provide universities with scientific equipment, run academic volunteering and outreach schemes, and support and work with African researchers.</p>
--	<strong>Samyra Salek</strong>, Trend in Africa <br/>
+-	<strong>Samyra Salek</strong>, Trend in Africa
 <br/><br/>

 · [Open Ephys](https://open-ephys.org/):
 <img align="left" width="100" src="./assets/Logos/OpenEphys.png"/>
 <p style='text-align: justify;'>
 Open Ephys is a nonprofit based in Cambridge, Massachusetts, with team members distributed all around the world.
 Our mission is to advance our understanding of the brain by promoting community ownership of the tools we use to study it.
 Since Open Ephys was founded in 2014, we’ve made it possible to build an entire extracellular electrophysiology rig from off-the-shelf open-source components.
 We are working toward a future where neuroscience labs run on open standards.
 This doesn’t mean that every part of your rig needs to be open source, just that common interfaces let you choose the right tool for every job.
-Open standards foster healthier competition and enhance creativity by allowing the best ideas to propagate without the need to reinvent any wheels.</p><br/>
+Open standards foster healthier competition and enhance creativity by allowing the best ideas to propagate without the need to reinvent any wheels.</p>
--	<strong>Alex Leighton</strong>, OpenEphys<br/>
+-	<strong>Alex Leighton</strong>, OpenEphys
 <br/><br/>